Trump Budget Hurts NASA’s Chance Of Shooting Down Asteroids, Finding Alien Life

 “To preserve the balance of NASA’s science portfolio and maintain flexibility to conduct missions that were determined to be more important by the science community.”

-The Europa lander mission was added by Congress in 2015 and was designed to explore the icy oceans of Jupiter moon, a place scientists consider to be the best place to find alien life in the solar system.
+The Europa lander mission was added by Congress in 2015 and was designed to explore the icy oceans of Jupiter moon; a place scientists consider to be the best place to find alien life in the solar system.

 The $19.1 billion Trump proposed for NASA represents a 0.8 percent cut, or about $200 million, from the space agency’s 2016 budget.

-Despite rumors about a return to the moon, Trump’s budget for NASA contains no such language, so the space agency is still on a mission to Mars.
-Funding for NASA’s Space Launch System and accompanying Orion spacecraft continue on par with levels needed to send humans to Mars sometime in the 2030s.
+Despite rumors about a return to the moon, Trump’s budget for NASA contains no such language so the space agency is still on a mission to Mars.
+Funding for NASA’s Space Launch System and accompanying Orion spacecraft continue on par with levels needed to send humans to Mars sometime in the 2030’s.

 Without an increase in funding, however, the space agency probably won’t be sending astronauts on a trip around the moon, an idea NASA started exploring a few weeks ago.

-Also missing from the budget is funding for NASA’s proposed cislunar station designed to encourage the developing space-based economy and replace the aging International Space Station, which is scheduled to be abandoned in 2024.
-Trump’s budget does, however, contain language encouraging the public-private partnership in future space missions.
+Also missing from the budget is funding for NASA’s proposed cislunar station designed to encourage the developing space-based economy and replace the aging International Space Station scheduled to be abandoned in 2024.
+Trump’s budget does, however, contain language encouraging the public private partnership in future space missions.

 What do you think about Trump’s proposed cuts to NASA’s programs?